Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

 It is a good idea to prune back to about 6 or 7 buds in the summer time until the first year of flowering.
 Once flowering has occurred, then the growing Wisteria can be cut back to three buds in the winter.
 If you require more Wisteria plants then propagate by taking root cuttings in the summer, or by division in the spring.

-Once flowering has finished in the summer cut back new green growth to about five or six leaves to help prevent crowding.
+Pruning should be used for both shaping new growth and for encouraging more prolific, better-quality blooms.
+Once flowering has finished in the summer cut back new green growth to about five or six leaves, as this will help to prevent crowding.
 When plants are dormant, in the middle of winter, cut back the growths pruned in the summer to about three buds.

 If your Wisteria plants are growing in areas where they shouldn't be, then it is fine to give them a hard prune: remove old stems to a level that is just higher than the new shoots or branch, or even cut back to a main stem or the ground if more drastic measures are required.